MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteTermStoreGroupSetChildRelation.md

 ## SYNOPSIS
 To indicate which terms are related to the current term as either pinned or reused.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteTermStoreGroupSetChildRelation](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteTermStoreGroupSetChildRelation?view=graph-powershell-beta)

 ## SYNTAX

 ### List1 (Default)